-If you’re publishing on Medium, then what you control is what you’ve written on the page, so that’s where your focus needs to be.
+If you don’t have your own website but are publishing on a shared blogging platform such as Medium, then what you control is what you’ve written on the page, so that’s where your focus needs to be.

-If you’re publishing on Ghost, then there are SEO fields for you to complete where you can specify the Meta Title and the Meta Description for the post.
+If you’re publishing on your own site on Ghost, then there are SEO fields for you to complete where you can specify the Meta Title and the Meta Description for the post.

 If you’re working on a bespoke site, then SEO is something to be considered in the design and structure of the site.